Sweeping mouse droppings: a risk you do not see

 The science behind dangerous dust 🧪

 From a technical standpoint, rodent feces contain pathogens that, when dried, adhere to fine dust particles.
-Sweeping generates turbulence and lifts these particles, which remain suspended for up to 30 minutes.
+Sweeping creates turbulence and lifts these particles, which remain suspended for up to 30 minutes.
 A ventilation system or a vacuum cleaner with a HEPA filter are safer options.
-The key is to moisten the surface before cleaning to prevent aerosolization.
+The key is to dampen the surface before cleaning to prevent aerosolization.
 It's basic physics: dry dust + movement = infectious cloud.

 The broom: your silent (and unhygienic) enemy 🧹